wp-plugins/thanks-you-counter-button/readme.txt

 * [Arne](http://www.arnebrachhold.de/projects/wordpress-plugins/google-xml-sitemaps-generator/) for setting page layout idea, html markup examples.
 * [DHTMLGoodies](http://www.dhtmlgoodies.com/) for the form input slider code.
 * [Eric](http://www.glassybuttons.com/glassy.php) for the cute online button image generator.

+== Frequently Asked Questions ==
+- Plugin doesn't work.
+What is wrong?

+  The most probable reason is the MySQL database permissions problem for your WordPress installation.
+This plugin will work properly for that WordPress installation only which has "CREATE" permission on its MySQL database.
+"Create" permission is needed as plugin creates two own DB tables to work with.
+  From version 1.6.1. plugin writes any database errors into tycb.log file at plugin folder.
+Look at this file for more information about your problem.

+- I updated plugin to the recent version.
+Why does it shows button or Settings/Statistics pages wrong way.

+  Your browser uses old cashed version of CSS files.
+Please try to reload full page (use F5 or Refresh button).

+- Does this plugin work with Wordpress MU or WordPress Multisite?

+  Yes, it does.
+Plugin is tested with WordPress MU 2.9.1 and WordPress Multisite 3.0.1.
+Thanks to WordPress developers.
+Separate tables for thanks counters are created for each blog instance where plugin is activated.
+Every blog has its own plugin settings to manage its presentation and behaviour.

 == Changelog ==